About the CORE Fellowship Program

 As a funder in the Lehigh Valley, we recognize that the demand for equity is increasing locally, regionally, nationally.
 Due to our positioning and experience, our approach is to support the work that needs to be done to reach equity by providing the infrastructure and resources necessary to both individuals and organizations.
 We recognize that individuals and organizations are in many different places in their work on equity, and the CORE Fellowship Program is designed to meet people where they are at in their own equity journey, as long as there is a demonstration of commitment to being on an equity journey.

-Goal: Utilizing an equity-centered capacity building approach, LVCF will support individuals and organizations to be equitable in how they are (being) and how they act (doing).
+Goal: Utilizing an equity-centered capacity building approach, LVCF will support individuals and organizations to be equitable in how they operate and how they act.

 Partners in Designing the CORE Fellowship Program